KiFoundation/ki-networks/Testnet/README.md

                   --home node-1/kid/
 ```

-To know more about the various possible configurations of your validator, please refer to the dedicated [documentation](http://)
+To know more about the various possible configurations of your validator, please refer to the dedicated [documentation](http://).
+Once this transaction has passed, and if the bonded amount is sufficient to be in the active validator list, your validator will automatically start validating new blocks.

 ## How to upgrade
 ...